“Unbroken” Louis Zamperini should be the hero of every Christian as he was for Angelina Jolie

-Louis Silvie Zamperini earned the moniker “Torrance Tornado” for his track and field records in Torrance, California.
-He was all set for the 1940 Olympics when World War II broke out.
-Lou served in the Army Air Corps as a bombardier.
-He was on a flight mission over the Pacific Ocean when their plane crashed due to mechanical failure.
-Of the eleven men onboard, only three survived.
+Louis Silvie Zamperini was known as “Torrance Tornado” for his track and field record.
+He was set for the 1940 Olympics when World War II broke out.
+As an army bombardier, his plane crashed in the Pacific Ocean because of mechanical failure.

 Unbroken: Adrift for 47 days

 Adrift at sea on a raft for 47 days, they were exposed to harsh weather, strafings of Japanese bombers, and circling hungry sharks.
-They drank whatever rainwater they could collect and killed birds that happened to perch on the raft for food.
+They drank whatever rainwater they could collect and killed birds that perched on the raft for food.

 Unbroken: Hell on Earth as POW

-“The Bird” would have other POWs line up and throw jabs at Lou like a punching bag.
+“The Bird” (Mutsuhiro Watanabe) would have other POWs line up and throw jabs at Lou like a punching bag.
 Fellow prisoners naturally didn’t want to hurt their own kind.
 But Lou himself would insist and challenge them.

 Unbroken: Punch Him in the Face!